adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v2/productlist/README.md

 and a "staged" flag on the category itself or its products.
 Note that this is only relevant for AEM author instances.

-This version also introduces the possibility to introduce content fragment placeholders.
+This version also introduces the possibility to introduce experience fragment placeholders.
 Using the edit dialog, placeholders containing the position of the placeholder in the grid and the fragment "location" property can be configured.
 This will search for fragments configured for the current category and the configured location